 This endowment was established to bring a visiting scholar and teacher of national and international stature to Princeton to teach and conduct other scholarly activities, primarily at the graduate level, in European art of the period 1200–1800 A.D.

-Keynote by Pamela O. Long at 4:30pm
+Keynote by Pamela O. Long on Friday April 14 at 4:30pm

 - AffiliationYale University